German government facing massive drop in approval, survey shows | DW | 01.04.2021

 Merkel recently criticized Laschet, who is also the state premier of North Rhine-Westphalia.
 Merkel claimed Laschet and some other state leaders were refusing to implement tougher coronavirus restrictions, despite rising infections.

 Laschet is seen as a centrist who would more closely mirror Merkel's consensus-based politics, while Söder has previously expressed more conservative views on issues such as migration.
 Söder has also taken a more draconian line in the pandemic than Laschet, who has often argued for soft touch restrictions.
-Here, however, public opinion is difficult to gauge: while there is consensus dissatisfaction with the government's recent handling of the pandemic, people are divided on whether restrictions are too tough, or not tough enough.
+Here too, opinions seem to be swinging towards Söder, with a majority currently favoring a tougher lockdown.

 The survey of 1,348 people was conducted from March 29 to March 30, with Germans being asked questions both online and by telephone.